 Green foods are the best.
 To earn the green badge of honor, a food has to have certain qualities that make it part of a healthy daily diet.
 Obviously foods made with whole grains, fruits, vegetables, and healthy oils will be coded green.
 Green-coded foods include vegetable pizza, many sandwiches, salads, eggs, and entrées made with vegetables, such as vegetable stir-fry.
 Green foods are low in saturated and trans fats, they don’t contain excessive amounts of sodium or cholesterol, and they are relatively low in calories compared to yellow and red foods.
 They are actually good for you and could be eaten every day.
 By choosing green foods you can eat fast food and still eat healthy . . . the best of both worlds.
 Another way to identify green foods is to ask the question: Is this food close to its natural/original form?
 A salad, for example, contains foods close to their natural form.
 A Hostess Twinkie, on the other hand, leaves us to wonder what its natural form actually was.
 A baked potato is going to be coded green, but trans fat–fried tater–tots are going to be red.
 You get the idea.

 Some Restaurants Are Healthier Than Others

-As you will see in this guide, some fast food restaurants sell a lot of red foods.
+As you will see in this corporate health and wellness idea of the fast food guide, some fast food restaurants sell a lot of red foods.
 Others have a lot more healthy choices.
 Based on the types of foods a restaurant serves, it is possible to produce a short list of restaurants ranked from best to worst according to the color-coding of the food they sell.